Empire coffee table from the early 19th century

 Empire coffee table, early 19th century, round, with a drawer on a square base, featuring a central turned support made of ebony wood, fluted column in the middle section connecting to a round top via a veneered walnut band, which opens to reveal the drawer.
 The raised edge at the end limits the tabletop, also veneered in walnut and decorated with a round boxwood inlay and a central floral and leaf marquetry.

-This Empire period coffee table with a round columnar structure, suitable for the living room or as a guéridon table, is in good condition, Italian, and comes from a residence in Ferrara.
+This Empire period coffee table with a round columnar structure, suitable for the living room or as a guéridon table, is in good condition, Italian-made, and originates from a residence in Ferrara.
 A guéridon is a small round table for the living room, typically used as an auxiliary table to display decorative objects, vases, or lamps.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, statement pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Noteworthy are antique pieces in Rococo and Louis XV styles.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to impress with splendor and play a significant role in opulence.
+Materials were carefully selected and used sparingly to accentuate the grandeur of these pieces.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using dark stains, moldings, strong bases, and relief carvings.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+The Renaissance style also had a significant impact, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often finished with brown stains, featuring cornices, strong bases, and relief decorations.
+These pieces were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly defined chest furniture.
+Mythology and classical themes were popular, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when selecting a luxurious antique for your interior.
+Lion’s paws and eagle heads are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
+It’s important to remember that furniture production was perceived differently across countries, and each nation’s style had its unique character.
+This is especially important when searching for a luxurious antique that fits perfectly into your interior.

 The most important aspect of stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as the market is flooded with fakes.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details